joaorpereira/breaking-bad/README.md

 > This project was made using **React**, **HTML**, **CSS** and **JavaScript-Vanilla**.
 Also, I used ***styled-components** to do some of my CSS style, I used axios to get Breaking Bad API and I made a ***mobile responsive*** page.
 The objective was to understand and improve my skills using these tools.

+### Site
+The website has been hosted at netlify: breaking-bad-api-site.netlify.app

 ![](breaking-bad.gif)

 ### Mobile